angela-d/prtg-zendesk-webhook/README.md

 ## How to use it
 - First, clone/copy *ZendestWebhook.ps1* to: `C:\Program Files (x86)\PRTG Network Monitor\Notifications\EXE` (your path may vary if using a different architecture with your PRTG server)
-- Open *ZendeskWebhook.ps1* and add your config (Zendesk credentials, log options, etc)
+- Open *ZendeskWebhook.ps1* and add your config (Zendesk credentials, log options, etc; use your *API token* as the password)
 - Login to your PRTG dashboard
 - Setup > Account Settings > Notification Templates
 - Add/click on the template you want to use with this script